 Assurance Engagements Covering Information in Addition to the GHG Statement (Ref: Para.
 3)

 A1.
-In some cases, the practitioner may perform an assurance engagement on a report that includes GHG information, but that GHG information does not comprise a GHG statement as defined in paragraph 13(j).
+In some cases, the practitioner may perform an assurance engagement on a report that includes GHG information, but that GHG information does not comprise a GHG statement as defined in paragraph 14(m).
 In such cases, this ISAE may provide guidance for such an engagement.

 A2.
 Where a GHG statement is a relatively minor part of the overall information that is covered by the practitioner’s conclusion, the extent to which this ISAE is relevant is a matter for the practitioner’s professional judgment in the circumstances of the engagement.